Association for Democracy and Social Well-Being of Macau

 The Association for Democracy and Social Well-Being of Macau (澳門民主民生協進會; Associação pela Democracia e Bem-estar Social de Macau) is a political party in the Chinese Special Administrative Region of Macau.
-Macau is a state in which political parties don't play a role.
+Macau is a state in which political parties do not play a role.
 Though some civic groups put forward lists at the elections and might be considered parties.
-At the last elections in Macau, 25 September 2005, the group won 3.5% of the popular vote and 0 out of 12 popular elected seats.
+At the 2005 Macanese legislative election, the group won 3.5% of the popular vote and 0 out of 12 popular elected seats.